Qazzman987/Custom-roblox-theme-tampermonkey-/README.md

 Install

-Go to the script
+Go to the script \n
-When the code pops up you press raw
+When the code pops up you press raw \n
-You will be sent to the tampermonkey install page Lastly press install and enjoy your new theme
+You will be sent to the tampermonkey install page \n Lastly press install and enjoy your new theme \n

 Feel free to edit the code to your needs.